essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  cuttype type
+  cuttype string

-where ``type`` is either *residue* or *molecule*.
+where ``string`` is either *residue* or *molecule*.
 This specifies the type of non-bonded cutting to use; either residue, where the cutoff is between protein residues, solute molecules and solvent molecules, or molecule, where the cutoff is between protein molecules, solutes molecules and solvent molecules.
 By default the ``cuttype`` is *residue*.

 .. index::
   single: pressure